As a PHP developer, you could easily face a dilemma – to develop a custom WordPress website or to opt for Laravel and create something less common?

 In addition to that, both WordPress and Laravel:

-Everything can be customized in both Laravel and WordPress, although WordPress runs on a theme-based structure with plugin-architecture (there are more than 57,000 WP plugins) while Laravel has customizable features and packages, as well as reusable sets of PHP libraries.
+Everything can be customized in both Laravel and WordPress, although WordPress runs on a theme-based structure with plugin-architecture (there are more than 57,000 WP plugins, such as plugins for blog based businesses) while Laravel has customizable features and packages, as well as reusable sets of PHP libraries.